 - Attend a Luau: Watch a traditional ceremony focused on family-friendly activities and entertainment.
 Although attending a luau can be a bit touristy.
 Kids of all ages can enjoy the delicious buffet and beautiful Hawaiian dance music.
 Waikoloa Beach Marriott Resort & Spa is one of the most popular on the island, so I recommend booking ahead of time.

-Tips For Families: Although the volcano at Hawaii Volcanoes National Park has been erupting since 1983, don’t expect to see lava shooting in the air.
+Tips For Families: Although the volcano at Hawaii Volcanoes National Park has erupted since 1983, don’t expect to see lava shooting in the air.

 Best Area to Stay on Hawai’i Island for Families

 - The Kona (west) side of Hawai’i Island is best for families wanting more time to explore sights, beaches, and cultural activities.
 Here you can find upscale restaurants, shopping, and gorgeous beaches.
 Kona, a lively seaside town, is always dry and sunny.
 However, it is difficult to find condos on the beach.
-Just north of Kona is where you will find the more expensive hotels in Waikoloa Village.
+You will find the more expensive hotels in Waikoloa Village just north of Kona.

-- The main reason to stay on the Hilo (volcano) east side is because of its proximity to Hawaii Volcanoes National Park.
+- The main reason to stay on the Hilo (volcano) east side is its proximity to Hawaii Volcanoes National Park.
 Hilo is best for families looking for smaller crowds, fewer tourist attractions, and to visit the National Park.
 I recommend staying at the first hotel built in Hawaii and recently renovated Hilo Hawaiian Hotel, sitting right in front of Hilo Bay.
-Further up from Hilo is the Volcano House, as well as several other bed and breakfasts and smaller properties found on Air Bnb.
+Further up from Hilo is the Volcano House and several other bed and breakfasts and smaller properties found on Air Bnb.

 Tips for Families: The drive from one side of the Big Island to the other can take up to four hours.
-You will need to stay in both areas if you want to see the entire island.
+You will need to stay in both areas to see the entire island.

 Lanai: The Private Island